FountainExponential/web/README.md

 https://commonmark.org/

 ## Markdown extensions
 There are many Markdown Extensions to be found.
 For Fountain Exponential the ones that inspired the syntax for Yaml Front Matter, Attributes and Containers where essential for creating a coherent whole.
-The ones that come to mind are Markdig, Kramdoc, Pandoc, Jykill, Hugo, Markdown-r, VuePress.
+The ones that come to mind are GitHub flavored Markdown, Markdig, Kramdoc, Pandoc, Jekyll, Hugo, Markdown-r, VuePress.